 When travelling to Philippines, you should always get travel insurance in case the worst happens.
 To help you ensure you travel safely, we have included the travel advice from the Ministry of Foreign Affairs and Trade for Philippines.

-There is extreme risk to your security throughout central and western Mindanao, including Sarangani, South Cotabato, North Cotabato, Sultan Kudarat, Lanao del Norte, Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, and the Autonomous Region in Muslim Mindanao (including Lanao del Sur, Maguindanao, Basilan, Sulu and Tawi Tawi).
+There is extreme risk to your security throughout central and western Mindanao, including in the provinces of Sarangani, South Cotabato, North Cotabato, Sultan Kudarat, Lanao del Norte, Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, and in the Autonomous Region in Muslim Mindanao (including the provinces of Lanao del Sur, Maguindanao, Basilan, Sulu and Tawi Tawi).
 We advise against all travel to these areas.
 The very high threat of terrorist activity, kidnapping and violent clashes between the military/police and terrorist or rebel groups makes travel to these areas extremely dangerous.

-There is high risk to your security in the other provinces of Mindanao, and we advise against all tourist and other non-essential travel to those areas due to the threat of terrorism, kidnapping and violent clashes between the military/police and terrorist and rebel groups.
+There is high risk to your security in the remaining provinces of Mindanao, and we advise against all tourist and other non-essential travel to these areas due to the threat of terrorism, kidnapping and violent clashes between the military/police and terrorist or rebel groups.

-Violent crime, including gun crime, and petty crime continues to be a serious concern in the Philippines.
-Criminal gangs are particularly active in Manila, including in the Makati central business district, and have drugged and robbed unsuspecting tourists.
-New Zealanders are advised to exercise particular vigilance using public transport (including buses and the light rail system), because of security concerns.
-When taking taxis, it is advisable to use taxis called by hotel staff or alternatively from a taxi ranks located outside malls rather than hailing one in the street.
+We recommend particular vigilance if using public transport (including buses, jeepneys and the light rail system) due to security concerns.
+When taking taxis, it is advisable to use taxis called by hotel staff or alternatively from taxi ranks located outside malls rather than hailing one in the street.
 Hotel transportation is a good alternative.

 Ferry accidents are not uncommon in the Philippines, especially when vessels sail in bad weather.
-We advise against boarding any ferry you believe to be overloaded or unseaworthy.
+Ferries are often not adequately maintained and have insufficient safety equipment.

 General Travel Advice